Why Parrots Need Toys

 Many parrot chew toys are made of vegetable dyed wood and provide a safe outlet.

 Alternatively, an unsprayed branch can also make a good chewing toy.
-Make sure that branches are taken from trees that are safe for parrots and that trees haven't grown along a roadway or been sprayed.
+Make sure that branches are taken from trees that are safe for parrots and that trees haven't grown along a roadway.

 Whee!
 Let's Swing!